 † All timelines subject to continued legislative funding.

-# Each county work group must approve of the information in the Template before it is submitted.
-Please allow enough time prior to the submittal due date for your work group to approve both the content and the submittal of the Template.
+# Each county work group must approve of the information in the report before it is submitted.
+Please allow enough time prior to the submittal due date for your work group to approve both the content and the submittal of the report.

 * Special note on Chelan and Thurston County: Both Chelan and Thurston County were pilot projects that received funding much earlier than all the rest of the counties that opted-into VSP.
 As such, their timelines are substantially different.
 Other counties have later deadlines based on when additional funding was made available to them.